End to end testing can be one of the most valuable tools in your testing toolkit - if you use it correctly.

 To do this, you'll need to create an environment identical to the real, post-launch environment that your customers will experience once everything is live.
 You can use this to test a variety of real-world 'user flows' - for example:

-• so why do so many organizations see them as an irreplaceable part of their testing cycle?
+End to end tests are trickier and more time consuming to run than smaller tests, so why do so many organizations see them as an irreplaceable part of their testing cycle?

 Ultimately, it has a lot to do with their ability to give a user-centered, 'bigger picture' view of your application that you won't get by testing the code in smaller chunks.
 For startups, tech giants and everyone in between, E2E testing:

-There are a couple of things to be aware of when planning and executing end to end tests - especially if you're doing a lot of them:
+There are a couple of things to be aware of when planning and executing end toend tests - especially if you're doing a lot of them:

 Crucially, it's also very difficult to identify the root causes of any issues that crop up in end to end tests.
 If you're testing horizontally (see below), you're not testing individual blocks of code - you're testing the application as a whole.
 This means that it's vastly more tricky to pinpoint what's up and how to fix it.